½ûÂþÌìÌÃ

 Rice University

-Rice University is a prestigious private research university located in Houston, Texas.
+is a prestigious private research university located in Houston, Texas.
 Established in 1912, the university is named after its benefactor, William Marsh Rice, who left his fortune to establish the institution.
-Rice University is ranked in the top 150 universities worldwide and offers a strong academic program with undergraduate and graduate degrees in various fields, including engineering, natural sciences, social sciences, humanities, and business.
-The university follows a residential college system, where students are affiliated with one of the eleven residential colleges, fostering a close-knit and supportive community.
+Rice University is ranked the No. 1 school in Texas and No. 18 nationally by for 2025.
+Offering a strong academic program with undergraduate and graduate degrees in various fields, including engineering, natural sciences, social sciences, humanities, and business, Rice University follows a residential college system, where students are affiliated with one of the eleven residential colleges.
+This system means that there are lots of opportunities for fostering community within the colleges, and each college has a distinct character.

-Rice University prides itself on its tight-knit and inclusive community.
-With around 4,000 undergraduate students and approximately 3,000 graduate students, it's a school that offers a more personalized learning experience, fostering close relationships between students and faculty.
+With around 4,000 undergraduate students and approximately 3,000 graduate students, Rice is a school that offers a more personalized learning experience, fostering close relationships between students and faculty.
 With almost 2,000 of its international student body, Rice also has a well-deserved reputation for having a diverse and cosmopolitan student population.

 University of Houston